A direct approach to computing the non-interacting kinetic energy functional: Numerical Examples in One Dimension

 \subsubsection{Special choice of initial condition}

-For the Kohn-Sham ground-state electron densities, we found that the initial conditions corresponding to the orbitals of a particle in a box produce results with chemical accuracy among all the tested initial conditions.
+For the Kohn-Sham ground-state electron densities, we found that the initial conditions corresponding to the orbitals of a particle in a box produce results with desired accuracy among all the tested initial conditions.
 To illustrate this, we fix \( N = 3 \), discretize the domain into $1000$ points, and set the number of radial basis functions (RBF) to $20$.
 Figure~\ref{fig:ic_log_histogram_rho_gs} presents a log histogram showing the distribution of kinetic energies obtained from random initial conditions for four different densities $\rho$, generated from four randomly generated potentials.
 The special solution corresponding to an particles-in-a-box initial conditions are highlighted to illustrate their effectiveness in producing the best numerical solution.

 Figure~\ref{fig:ic_histogram_rho_gs} shows a zoomed-in view of the histograms in Figure~\ref{fig:ic_log_histogram_rho_gs}, and, in particular, plots the histogram of the relative kinetic energy computed using our algorithm with respect to a Kohn-Sham calculation.
-It is evident that the particle-in-a-box initialization produces kinetic energies that are lower than those obtained from all other random initializations to within chemical accuracy.
+It is evident that the particle-in-a-box initialization produces kinetic energies that are lower than those obtained from all other random initializations.
 We thus fix this special choice of initial conditions for all the simulations presented in the rest of this section.
+Note that this section focuses on demonstrating the effectiveness of the special initial condition rather than comparing with KS-DFT.
+Therefore, we have not used the optimal radial basis function or domain discretization.